 Mozilla Firefox: Click on the burger menu, then click Add-ons, and remove the extensions and plugins.

-Remove iTunes Backups
+5. Remove iTunes and Time Machine Backups